martezr/puppet-in-4-hours/labs/02-installing-puppet-server.md

 sudo systemctl enable puppetserver
 ```

-# Exercise 2.2: Install PostgreSQL
+# Lab 2.2: Install PostgreSQL

-This exercise walks through install and configuring the PostgreSQL database used by PuppetDB.
+This lab walks through install and configuring the PostgreSQL database used by PuppetDB.

 1. Install PostgreSQL